 Instead, here are a few better alternatives:

 Use concentrated laundry detergent.
 Concentrated laundry detergent contains the same active ingredients but is not diluted, so you need to use less soap per load.
 This allows is less plastic packaging, and shipping is less costly.
 I tried the Norwex Ultra Power Plus and I loved it!
 I haven’t tried this brand, Tru Earth Eco Strips but I’m really curious.
-Anyone try them and have feedback to give me?
+Has anyone tried them and have feedback to give me?

 You can also try detergents made from Natural ingredients derived from plants and are biodegradable.
 Here are a few examples that I’m considering trying in the future: Aspen Clean and Company Laundry Liquid.